Dear Future Nursing Student,

 Pre-Requisite Requirements

 The only entrance criteria for our Nursing Program are the completion of BIOL 213 – Anatomy and Physiology I (or its prerequisites).
-Students must meet with our Allied Health Co-Advisor, Ruth Bradway, to discuss which courses remain to meet the prerequisites for the program.
+Students must meet with our Allied Health Co-Advisor, Ruth Bradway(Ruth out of office through September) or Jillena Rose, to discuss which courses remain to meet the prerequisites for the program.

 It’s important to note that it can take up to a year to complete the necessary courses to qualify for entry into the program.
 Make sure you start early!